 Curly (Type 3): Curly hair has a more defined curl, “S”-shape, or loopy pattern and may be more frizzy.
 It is best managed with moisturizing styling products, and ingredients that can dry out the hair and lead to breakage should be avoided (including heavy silicones and sulfates).

 Coily (Type 4): Coily hair – often referred to as “kinky” or “textured” hair – has tight curls, spirals, or zig-zag patterns.
 Like type 3 hair, this hair texture needs extra hydration from moisturizing products.

 Interestingly, your hair type is determined by the shape of your hair follicles, which is influenced by genetics.
 The more oval or asymmetrical the shape of the hair follicle, the curlier the hair strand will be.

-Of course, you can alter your natural hair with styling (such as with hot tools or with chemical treatments).
+Of course, you can alter your natural hair with styling (such as with hot tools or chemical treatments).
 That said, even without styling, your hair type can naturally change throughout your life.
-Your hair’s curl pattern may change during times of hormonal fluctuation or when taking certain medications.
+Your hair’s curl pattern may vary during times of hormonal fluctuation or when taking certain medications.